-There is an easy way to tell just how much concentration goes into throwing darts.
-It can be seen in any tournament, and I would suggest that you watch quite a few on YouTube to get familiar with the sport.
+There is an easy way to tell how much concentration goes into throwing darts.
+It can be seen in any tournament, and I suggest you watch quite a few on YouTube to get familiar with the sport.

-As the dartist approaches the Oche, all of their concentration is on the board.
-Since they use an oche that is elevated, they don’t have to focus on their feet.
-In fact, they don’t even pay attention to their feet because they can feel their foot position when they take their stance.
+As the dartist approaches the Oche, all their concentration is on the board.
+Since they use an elevated oche, they don’t have to focus on their feet.
+They don’t even pay attention to their feet because they can feel their foot position when they take their stance.

-Of course, you have to be prepared to remain focused on the board, even if there are distractions around you.
-These distractions may take place in a noisy pub and if you’ve ever seen a professional tournament, the distractions are off the chart.
+Of course, you must be prepared to remain focused on the board, even if distractions surround you.
+These distractions may occur in a noisy pub.
+The distractions are off the chart if you’ve ever seen a professional tournament.

-Although darts is a mental game, it is also important to consider the physical aspects of the game as well.
-This is also something that has been debated by many who play darts.
+Although darts is a mental game, it is also essential to consider the physical aspects of the game.
+The impact of health has also been debated by many who play darts.

-Then again, there are plenty of heavy dartists who claim that they get their center of gravity and play a better game because of their girth.
+Then again, plenty of heavy dartists claim they have a better center of gravity and play a better game because of their girth.

 Why Is Darts 501 And Not 500?

 The main reason why they play 501 and not 500 is that a game of 500 could get boring.
-People would just continually aim for the treble 20 and you would rarely see them hit anywhere else on the board.
-Since it is a negative number, they have to aim for an odd number sooner or later.
+People would continually aim for the treble 20, and you would rarely see them hit anywhere else on the board.
+Since it is a negative number, they must aim for an odd number sooner or later.

-Things have gotten simpler with the PDC rules of 501, but it is the sport that we have come to love.
+Things have gotten more straightforward with the PDC rules of 501, but it is the sport we have come to love.

 Why Is A Dartboard Numbered The Way It Is?

-When you look at the numbers on the dart board, it may seem as if they were placed at random without any rhyme or reason.
+When you look at the numbers on the dart board, it may seem as if they were placed randomly without any rhyme or reason.
 Is that the case?

-The dart board layout was specifically created to make it necessary to focus on accuracy.
-The high numbers are next to low numbers so if you have a dart that goes astray, it is going to be a bigger penalty.
+They created the dart board layout to make it necessary to focus on accuracy.
+The high numbers are next to low numbers, so if you have a dart that goes astray, it will be a more significant penalty.

 Brian Gamlin is responsible for the layout of the dartboard.
-He designed it in 1896 with the thought that putting low numbers next to high numbers would penalize those who made a mistake and threw an errant dart.
+He designed it in 1896, thinking that putting low numbers next to high numbers would penalize those who made a mistake and threw an errant dart.